codvi20/codvi20/README.md

 Servers do not store the information for more than a short period of time.
 There is no record of the activity of the users.

+There is a list of potential risks and the countermeasures [here][risk-and-measures.md].